Usability is a Key Piece of Your Website Success

 Your site needs to be available or up, so server uptime is key because if your server is down or has problems, then a visitor can’t see your site, so the rest is a moot point.
 Most hosts guarantee an uptime of 99.9%, but not all hosts are created equal because they overload their shared servers with too many sites.

 Often, we choose a host based on price instead of features and support availability.
-You need to change that thinking; if you are always having problems with your host, spending time on the phone with support, or hiring someone to handle server issues, it is worth the money you are saving?
+You need to change that thinking; if you are always having problems with your host, spending time on the phone with support, or hiring someone to handle server issues, is it worth the money you are saving?

 Speed is also an important factor for performance because slow load times are among the most frustrating experiences for users.
 No one wants to wait too long for pages to load, and that interrupts the user experience.
 When a visitor has to wait for the page to load, chances are they will bounce after 3-5 seconds.